 I’ll admit, I don’t get to the Falls Church Farmer’s Market very often.
 I’d say I get there maybe 4-5 times a year.
 Most often, I take visitors because feasting on samples in the middle of a gorgeous little town is a fun thing to do.
 Most recently, I took my mother.
 She loved both the people watching and the variety of vendors/trucks at the market.
 Since the last time I had been there (probably a year ago…), the number of vendors had tripled.

-Chuck was tasting 9 wines on this particular Saturday; 3 whites, 5 reds, and 1 sweet (though I didn’t try the sweet wine).
+John was tasting 9 wines on this particular Saturday; 3 whites, 5 reds, and 1 sweet.
 I wasn’t prepared for a wine tasting, so I didn’t take any notes.
-The tasting was free (since it was more of a sample size than a wine tasting size), and Chuck is there every Saturday.
+The tasting was free (since it was more of a sample size than a wine tasting size), and John is there every Saturday.
 The wines he tasted this week were:

 - Rkatsiteli (white wine originally from the Republic of Georgia)